Method can get you into a new home on a fixed budget within a predictable timeline.

 If financing is required, it is important to have a budget in mind and to get pre-approved from a bank for a construction loan.
 Because Method is familiar with the bank approval process, we can put you in touch with our lenders or speak with yours.

-If you do not currently own land, the next step is to identify a site.
-We encourage you to work with a real estate agent to find suitable property.
-Method can provide an assessment of the site when you are ready to write an offer.
+If you do not currently own land, the initial step is to identify a site.
+We encourage you to work with a real estate agent who is knowledgeable about new construction and site selection to find a suitable property.
+Method can provide an initial assessment of your site when you have selected land and are ready to write an offer.

 Retain Method for Site Feasability